Ankip007/Power-BI-Dashboard-Project-Hospitality-Domain-January-2025-/README.md

 ## Questions (KPIs)
--To get the total revenue_realized
+To get the total revenue_realized
 -To get the total number of bookings happened
 -To get the total capacity of rooms present in hotels -To get the total succesful bookings happened for all hotels